takenet/messaginghub-docs/docs/en/getting-started.md

+---
+layout: page
-# Getting Started
+title: Getting Started
+---
 To get started with the Messaging Hub, this tutorial will show you how to create and register a custom application in the Messaging Hub and publish it in the [Omni](http://www.omnisms.com.br/webtools/) application.

 ## Creating your application

-The templates for a getting started application can be downloaded from [our SDK page](http://messaginghub.io/docs/sdks/introduction).
+The templates for a getting started application can be downloaded from [our SDK page](../sdks).

 They are already configured to connect to the Messaging Hub when the application starts, but before, you need to register it.

 ## Registering your application

-You need to register the application in the [Messaging Hub Console](http://messaginghub.io/console).
+You need to register the application in the [Messaging Hub Console](http://console.messaginghub.io).
 To do so, follow these steps:

-- Access [http://messaginghub.io/console](http://messaginghub.io/console) and create your profile.
+- Access [http://console.messaginghub.io](http://console.messaginghub.io) and create your profile.
-- Go to [http://messaginghub.io/application/add](http://messaginghub.io/application/add) to register the application.
+- Go to [http://console.messaginghub.io/application/add](http://console.messaginghub.io/application/add) to register the application.
 - Inform a name, select an image and inform a text that describes it.

 ## Publishing your application

-Still in the [Messaging Hub Console](http://messaginghub.io/console), you need to publish your application in the Omni domain to make it available as a service in the Omni services catalog.
+Still in the [Messaging Hub Console](http://console.messaginghub.io), you need to publish your application in the Omni domain to make it available as a service in the Omni services catalog.
 To do so, follow these steps:

-- In the [http://messaginghub.io/application/list](http://messaginghub.io/application/list), find your application and click the `Details` button.
+- In the [http://console.messaginghub.io/application/list](http://console.messaginghub.io/application/list), find your application and click the `Details` button.
 - Click the `Domains` tab, find the `Omni` domain and click `Activate`.
 - Click `Activate` again and you are done.
 In a few moments your application will be registered in the Omni services catalog.